Surviving this Crisis TogetherBy: Luwanna Williams, Asst. Vice President, Investment Banking Posted:

 As 2020 dawned, most of us paid little or no attention to the virus which had already shut down one of the world’s largest economies.
 We were busy ringing in the new year, making resolutions, and eagerly awaiting what we thought would be *THE * year.

 On a corporate level, many companies were beginning to roll out new plans for expansion and growth.
-However, COVID-19 was also making plans to roll out…and show us who really is boss.
+However, COVID-19 was also making plans to roll out…and show us who really is the boss.

 We are now in the third quarter of 2020, yet the future is still ‘blurry’ for most.
 Worldwide, governments have shelled out billions in aid for small businesses and individual relief packages.
 One question I get asked frequently is “How can businesses and investors use this time to their benefit?”

 There are a few ways, three of which are below:

 - Use the time to assess your business.
 By now, the pandemic has highlighted weaknesses in infrastructure and policies for most.
 Use the time to fix them.
 As the coronavirus has demonstrated, a worldwide pandemic is not farfetched.
 It’s happening now…it can happen again.
 Use the time to pivot.
 Most, if not all Investment Banks offer Financial Advisory services to clients.
 Business owners can benefit from the expertise of individuals who have worked with many businesses, – large and small, across different sectors.